cocotb/cocotb/documentation/source/task_bfms.rst

 Cocotb Makefile Interface
 =========================
-If you are using the Cocotb Makefiles, simply append the BFM packages used by your testbench to the COCOTB_BFM_MODULES variable
+If you are using the Cocotb Makefiles, simply append the BFM packages used by your testbench to the :make:var:`COCOTB_BFM_MODULES` variable

 .. code-block:: make
     COCOTB_BFM_MODULES += rv_bfms